Cherreads

 Instead, she felt a jolt as her weapon was suddenly snatched from her, the boy having turned around to face her in the blink of an eye.
 Even after his earlier display, she hadn't expected such speed.

-His eyebrows furrowed while he shot her a quizzical expression.
+His eyebrows furrowed as he shot her a quizzical expression.

 She wondered whether they might have been the same age, based on the youth of his voice.

-"Uh, they only payed me to scare ya..." she managed in retort, flashing a smirk that she hoped was disarming.
-Though, she couldn't figure him seeing her as a threat while she stood weaponless… at least, to his knowledge; her fingers hovered inches from one of her Chompers dangling from her belt while she gauged his temperament.
+"Uh, they only payed me to scare ya..." she managed in retort, flashing a smirk that she hoped was disarming; she couldn't figure him seeing her as a threat now that she stood weaponless.
+At least, weaponless to his knowledge; her fingers hovered inches from a Chomper grenade dangling from her belt while she gauged his temperament.

 "I heard you comin'…" he argued.

-She stifled a chuckle; he didn't scare her.
+She stifled a chuckle, wondering if his intention had been to intimidate her.
 "Really—?" she said.
-"What if I'd pulled the trigger before you turned around?"
+"And if I pulled the trigger before you turned around?"

 "Dead people don't hear things," she quipped.

-He continued to look at her, unimpressed, though his gaze had her feeling strange for a reason she couldn't determine.
+He continued to look at her unimpressed, though his gaze elicited a strange feeling from her.

-"By the way, Shimmer's not that hard to score around here," she quickly said, giving a head movement in the direction they'd originally come.
-"You could probably have just asked somebody— all you'd need is some coin."
+"Um— by the way, Shimmer's not that hard to score around here," she quickly said, giving a head movement in the direction they'd originally come.
+"You could probably have just asked somebody— all you need is some coin…"

 He shot her a look of suspicion, perhaps not appreciating having being spied upon.